jjohnson-47/semester-2025-fall/docs/INDEX.md

 ## 📚 Overview

 Complete documentation for the Fall 2025 Semester Course Management System.
+This project serves as a **content factory** that generates course materials delivered through the [jeffsthings-courses](https://github.com/jjohnson-47/jeffsthings-courses) system at **https://courses.jeffsthings.com/**.

 ## 📂 Documentation Structure